cachetronaut/synchronaut/README.md

 ## Batch Helper: `parallel_map`

-A key feature in `synchronaut` is the ability to run multiple calls in parallel (in both sync and async contexts) with individual timeouts.
-This helper is exposed as `parallel_map` (aliased to `parallel_map` for backwards compatibility).
+A key feature that has the ability to run multiple calls in parallel (in both sync and async contexts) with individual timeouts.

 * In **sync-land**, all calls are submitted to a thread pool at once and run truly in parallel (up to `max_workers`).
 * In **`asyncio`-land**, each call is wrapped in an `asyncio.create_task(...)` and then awaited with a single `asyncio.gather(...)`.